 A farm track and footpath (014) follows it downhill towards Windmill Close, Barkway (pop.
 757) and then it veers off across the fields to the church.
 For most of the way it is little more than a trickle.
 It can be heard in several places, even if the water is hidden.

-At the church (130m) the stream is being ‘de-wilded’ where the course has been privately landscaped, but then it passes under Church Lane to the old Wagon Wash (Grid Ref TL 38350 35605).
+At the church (130m) the stream is being ‘de-wilded’ where the course has been privately landscaped, but then it passes under the road to Church Lane Pond (Grid Ref TL 38350 35605).
 This was created about 1600 to wash farm wagons before travelling to market.
 Each side, just under the water, there are walkways for the people washing them.
 It is covered in algae, and there are no moorhens or ducks.

 From there it is culverted and passes behind the High Street gardens.
-It is not clear if it feeds the village pond, but the water level there has dropped considerably and it, too, has been deserted by the ducks.
+In the 1970s, dye was used to confirm it fed the High Street pond, but the water level there has dropped considerably and it, too, has been deserted by the ducks.

 Another source used to rise from a spring in Rokey Wood, not far from the solar farm (Grid Ref TL 37524 35749).
 It is dry but water would have flowed down towards Church Lane.

 After passing under the lane, it flows east to feed the ponds behind the Old Vicarage and then to the ‘Sinks’ opposite Burrs Lane where it meets the Quin (Grid Ref TL 28393 35417).